Dementia: Oral bacteria

-The link between Alzheimer's and gum disease is oral bacteria.
-In the oral cavity, bacterial species include P. gingivalis, F. nucleatum, P. intermedia, and T. forsythia.
-Six oral treponema spirochetes have been examined in the brains of Alzheimer's patients.
-Spirochetes are neurotropic in nature, meaning they act to destroy nerve tissue and create inflammation.
-Inflammatory pathogens are an indicator of Alzheimer's disease and bacteria related to gum disease have been found in the brains of patients with Alzheimer's disease.
-The bacteria invade nerve tissue in the brain, increasing the permeability of the blood–brain barrier and promoting the onset of Alzheimer's.
-Individuals with a plethora of tooth plaque risk cognitive decline.
+There is some evidence that oral bacteria in people with gum disease may be a link to declines in cognitive health.
+The proposed mechanism is still being studied, but research has linked specific types of bacteria in the mouth to those found in some people's brain who have Alzheimer's disease.
+There is also some evidence that people with a high level of tooth plaque are also at a greater risk of cognitive decline.
 Poor oral hygiene can have an adverse effect on speech and nutrition, causing general and cognitive health decline.

 Oral viruses

 Herpes simplex virus (HSV) has been found in more than 70% of those aged over 50.
 HSV persists in the peripheral nervous system and can be triggered by stress, illness or fatigue.
 High proportions of viral-associated proteins in amyloid plaques or neurofibrillary tangles (NFTs) confirm the involvement of HSV-1 in Alzheimer's disease pathology.
 NFTs are known as the primary marker of Alzheimer's disease.
 HSV-1 produces the main components of NFTs.
+A Swedish cohort study from 2024 suggests that persons infected with HSV have twice the risk of developing dementia compared to non-infected participants.